-With Alternative F new below grade visitor center extending from the Castle basement to the Quadrangle Building would be accessed via the existing north and south entrances and stairs or elevators from the Great Hall as well as new public stairways from the Haupt Garden.
+With Alternative F, the Castle would continue to serve as the Visitor Center for the SI and a new visitor amenities space and education center would be located between the Castle basement and the Quadrangle Building.
+It would be accessed via a new public stairways from the Haupt Garden.
 Alternative F maintains the character of the Haupt Garden while remaining at grade.
 Gardens focus on creating both intimate and education spaces.
-New pavilions provide accessible entry to visitor center.
-Visitor amenities including dining and museum shop would be located at the new Visitor Center so as to enable a less encumbered restoration of the historic above grade public spaces of the Castle and to double the number of visitors accommodated from 1 million to 2 million annually.
+New pavilions provide accessible entry to the Castle Visitor Center and new visitor amenities and education space.
+Current visitor amenities including a cafe, museum shop, and restrooms would be located below-grade in the Castle so as to enable a less encumbered restoration of the historic above grade public spaces of the Castle and to double the number of visitors accommodated from 1 million to 2 million annually.
 The amount of space for Smithsonian Associates and other educational programs would similarly significantly increase and would be housed in the Visitor Center as well as in a new assembly space at the north end of the reconfigured Quadrangle Building.
-Importantly, the visitor center and education spaces would be adjacent and connected and would provide the Smithsonian with a location that includes a central large assembly space with adjacent smaller rooms for breakout sessions, a requirement for many conferences.
+Importantly, the visitor amenities and education spaces would be adjacent and connected and would provide the Smithsonian with a location that includes a central large assembly space with adjacent smaller rooms for breakout sessions, a requirement for many conferences.
 This would significantly improve the Smithsonian's ability to host scientific meetings and similar gatherings as there are no comparable venues currently.